jtfedd/3d-radar/README.md

 make run
 ```

 Several cache and config files may be saved when the program is run.
 To remove them, run the program and find the option to "Clear All Data and Exit" under Settings.
-The cache and config directories will also be printed to the console on program startup.
+The cache and config directory paths can also be found in the startup logs.

 ### Testing